larryv/learn-c-the-hard-way/README.md

 edition][online] is freely available online, although it differs somewhat from the published book.

-Building the code requires Make and a reasonable C compiler at `cc`.
+Building the code requires Make and a reasonable C99 compiler at `cc`.

     $ make ex17
     $ make ex5 ex29 ex43